Courses

 Credit Value: 0.15

-This is a seminar series that will introduce students to the community, upper-year experience, and core fields of Chemical Engineering and Applied Chemistry.
+Introduces students to the community, upper-year experience, and core fields of Chemical Engineering and Applied Chemistry.
 Seminar presenters will represent the major areas in Chemical Engineering and Applied Chemistry and will also be drawn from an array of groups, including students, staff, faculty, and alumni.
-The format will vary and may include application examples, case studies, career opportunities, and research talks.
+The format will vary and may include application examples, case studies, career opportunities, research talks, and industry visits.
 The purpose of the seminar series is to provide first year students with some understanding of the various options within the Department to enable them to make educated choices as they progress through the program.
 This course will be offered on a credit/no credit basis.

 Total AUs: 12.2 (Fall), 12.2 (Winter), 24.4 (Full Year)